TestStack/TestStack.Seleno/BREAKING_CHANGES.md

 ### Fix

 IF you were using the Seleno `BrowserFactory` class then it's already been modified to return the correct factories for this change.
 If you implemented a custom browser implementation it will now need to extend `RemoteWebDriver`.

+## Logging configuration

+The custom logging API has been replaced with the [Castle.Core logging API](http://docs.castleproject.org/Windsor.logging-facility.ashx).

+### Reason

+Hand-rolling a logging library is like reinventing the wheel.
+Castle.Core is a widely used library so we are happy in taking it as a dependency (and it might come in handy in the future since we might use some aspect-oriented programming).
+It also handily has a bunch of integrations with common logging libraries.

+### Fix

+Replace any calls to `UsingLogger` in the configuration with a call to `UsingLoggerFactory` and passing in the relevant Castle.Core logger (or your own implementation of the Castle.Core `ILoggerFactory` interface to bridge the gap with your logging library.